FIXTradingCommunity/fix-orchestra-spec/v1-1/orchestra_spec.md

 The element `<encodingStandard>` has only one child element `<encoding>` for the actual encoding information and one child element `annotation` for documentation.
 The `<encoding>` element may contain elements and values from external namespaces.
 These namespaces must be defined as attributes of the `<repository>` element.
 When using external namespaces, these must be provided together with the Orchestra file to allow its complete validation.

 General encoding information for the entire repository can be provided as follows.
+The element `<encoding>` must not have the attribute `standard` as the encoding is already identified by the parent element `encodingStandard`.

 ```xml
 <fixr:repository name="MyRepository" version="1.0">